-Laura Van Note is an experienced litigator with extensive experience in class action litigation involving a variety of issues.
-Throughout her career she has gone head-to-head against the largest companies in the world, securing favorable decisions for her clients.
+Laura Van Note is an experienced litigator with extensive experience in class action matters involving a multitude of issues.
+Throughout her career she has gone head-to-head against the largest companies in the world, securing extremely favorable decisions for her clients.

 In addition to her class action experience, she possesses a broad range of litigation experience handling matters related to labor and employment, product liability, premises liability, personal injury and civil rights matters.
-Her clients benefit from her extensive courtroom experience in courts across California, Missouri and Kansas, along with a varied background representing both plaintiffs and defendants.
+Her clients benefit from her extensive courtroom experience in courts in California and across the country, along with a varied background representing both plaintiffs and defendants.

-Ms. Van Note is a member of the California, Missouri and Kansas State bars and is admitted to practice in numerous federal courts in California, Missouri and Kansas.
+Ms. Van Note is a member of the California, Missouri and Kansas State bars and is admitted to practice in numerous federal courts in various other courts across the nation.